What is a Registered Agent in New York?

 Registered Agents themselves in New York, as in the role of accepting service of process and handling official government correspondence for a business, are not directly responsible for paying fees or taxes on behalf of the business they represent.
 The primary responsibilities of a Registered Agent include receiving legal documents, service of process, and official government notifications for the business entity and ensuring these documents are forwarded to the appropriate person within the business.

-However, there are a few important considerations regarding fees and taxes associated with being or having a Registered Agent in New York:
+However, there are a few important considerations regarding fees and taxes associated with being or having a Statutory Agent in New York:

 In summary, while Registered Agents play a critical role in a business’s compliance and legal processes in New York, they are not directly responsible for the business’s financial obligations, such as taxes or the fees associated with their own appointment.
 It’s important for business owners to understand these distinctions to ensure all legal and financial responsibilities are properly managed.